wp-plugins/sexybookmarks/readme.txt

 == Changelog ==
+= 2.5.2.3 =
+* Added mobile browser check & ability to hide menu from mobile
+* Fixed issue with titles & URLs on index pointing to site and not individual articles
+* Fixed persistent Twittley error message when saving settings
+* Resolved issue with Google Bookmarks link
+* Fixed Subscribe to comments link
+* Fixed issue with some themes forcing borders and background colors for menu items
+* Minor dashboard adjustments

 = 2.5.2.2 =
 * Changed icon of Fwisp by request of site owner
 * Fixed status message problem when trying to dismiss more than one